New Year’s Resolutions For Toddlers and Kids

 Cleaning Up Toys.

 Kids don’t magically keep their rooms clean, put things away, rehang their bath towel unless they are shown and taught that these motions are part of daily life.
 The key here is not to make this a tedious chore.
 It needs to be just as fun as the act of playing with the toys was; give plenty of warning before clean-up begins.
 Make sure that you have a happy attitude about the act, and don’t force your child to participate.
 Throw soft toys into the basket and pretend it’s a game, take special care of dolls and lay them down for a nap, and talk through your actions as you do so.
 You don’t need to “tell” your toddler how to clean up, just have fun doing it and she will get the point!
-Some kids have no interest and it will take quite a while before they start helping, BUT they are watching and soaking it in – whether you believe so or not. *One Toy Out At A Time Rule: This is a rule that I have had in place since my oldest was a toddler.
-This rule is loosely followed (With so many kids, everything is loosely followed in our home).
+Some kids have no interest and it will take quite a while before they start helping, BUT they are watching and soaking it in – whether you believe so or not.

 Taking Plates to the Sink.